-Note to Reviewers: The UTC debated whether or not to just change the definition of default grapheme clusters to encompass what is here defined as extended combining character sequences, but decided that it might pose a compatibility problem for implementations and standards using the older definition.
+Note to Reviewers:

+The UTC debated whether or not to just change the definition of default grapheme clusters to encompass what is here defined as extended default grapheme clusters, but decided that it might pose a compatibility problem for implementations and standards using the older definition.
 Feedback on this issue would be welcome.